Surge of Americans tests limits of Cuba's tourism industry

 "On this really beautiful, quiet farm there were six giant tour buses with their diesel engines running and a couple of minivans and taxis all waiting to have the same experience with the tobacco farmer," he said from Viñales, a picturesque valley west of Havana.

-While many budget travelers can usually find accommodations even without booking, some are left stranded.
+While many budget travellers can usually find accommodations even without booking, some are left stranded.

 "I talked to a cab driver in Viñales who said they were offering tourists to sleep in the back of their car for $10," Pandola said.